ckuethe/skyshark/systemd/README.md

 * `skyshark_acars_loader.service` - listens for acarsdec json logs and stores them into mongodb

 * `skyshark_adsb_loader.service` - polls a remote instance of dump1090 and stores SBS1 logs into mongodb

+* `skyshark_autossh.service` - supervises ssh management sessions back to a central aggregator host.
+Consult `system-configs/backhaul.txt` for more information.